Veendam Ship Review (Updated 2018)

 The ship’s two-story showrooms have cozy groupings of banquettes and movable chairs on the first level, a rare set up these days.
-A casino and small movie theater, that doubles as the Culinary Arts Center demo kitchen, round out the entertainment venues.
+A casino and small movie theater, that doubles as the new America’s Test Kitcthen demonstration space, round out the entertainment venues.

 Kids are entertained too in a bright, windowed playroom decorated like a giant paint box.
 For older kids there are video games and a karaoke machine, while teens are privy to Oasis, a secluded patch of deck with a wading pool with a waterfall, deck chairs and hammocks.

 Exercisers will appreciate the roomy ocean view gyms and large aerobics area, plus the combo basketball/tennis/volleyball courts up on the Sports Deck.
 The redesigned Greenhouse Spas each sport thermal suites with a hydrotherapy whirlpool and heated tile loungers.
-There are two pools, one with a sliding glass roof when cruising in cool climes like Alaska, and a series of smaller plunge pools and hot tubs aft, adjacent to the new Slice pizzeria, pool bar and large new LED movie screen, added in 2009, has been removed in recent years.
+There are two pools, one with a sliding glass roof when cruising in cool climes like Alaska, and a series of smaller plunge pools and hot tubs aft, adjacent to the new Slice pizzeria and pool bar.
+The aft-facing LED movie screen, added in 2009, has been removed in recent years.